-Before stopping production, this long-running hospital drama had filmed 21 episodes of the 25 that ABC had ordered, so Season 16 might end up being shorter than expected.
+Before stopping production, this long-running hospital drama had filmed 21 episodes of the 25 that ABC had ordered, so Season 16 ended up being shorter than expected.
 (Its finale aired April 9.)

-The CBS procedural had finished filming all 22 episodes of its 10th and final season; the series finale airs April 3.
+The CBS procedural had finished filming all 22 episodes of its 10th and final season; the series finale aired April 3.

 How to Get Away With Murder

-Similarly, this ABC drama had already filmed all 15 episodes of its sixth and final season, which returns on April 2.
+Similarly, this ABC drama had already filmed all 15 episodes of its sixth and final season, which returned on April 2.

 Last Man Standing